Dimensional stability (fabric): Causes

 Fibers to fabric conversion lead to many mechanical tensions and forces during manufacturing, which includes following steps for fibre to yarn conversion with spinning then fabric with weaving, and knitting.

 When the products are immersed in water, the water acts as a relaxing medium and all stresses and strains get relaxed and try to come back to its original relaxed state.
 Even after finishing with sophisticated finishing machines, some residual shrinkage remains, which is carried forward to the garment stage.
 This residual shrinkage may cause deformity or de-shaping of the products after domestic laundry.
 There are certain acceptance limits of shrinkage levels for every product.
 Abnormal shrinkage levels are considered a non-conformity to quality standards.

 Test methods

 The different test methods are used as per the final destination of the product (Europe, U.S.A., etc.) and the expected washing or laundry methods in practice.
-Mainly I.S.O. and AATCC standards are used for shrinkage testing.
+I.S.O. and AATCC standards are used for shrinkage testing.
 There are few brands which are customizing the test method as per their quality norms.
+Some test methods include: